bxie/bxie-academic/content/authors/admin/_index.md

 ---
 👋 **I'm on the job market!
 Seeking postdoc or research scientist opportunities related to equitable interactions with data.
 [Learn about my research interests](/hireme).**

 I am a PhD candidate at the University of Washington Information School, advised by Prof. [Amy J. Ko](https://faculty.washington.edu/ajko/) in the Code & Cognition Lab.
+I am also a research intern at non-profit [Code.org](https://code.org/about/).
 My research interest is in designing interactive tools that support equity in computing education by contextualizing data about students with data from students.

 I am a National Science Foundation (NSF) Graduate Research Fellow.
 I was previously an MIT EECS-Google Research and Innovation Scholar during my time as a student at MIT researching with Prof. Hal Abelson and MIT App Inventor.